 Tax payers may apply to settlement against the tax/penalty notifications within 30 days following the notification of the tax/penalty assessment.
-However, it is not possible to settle on special irregularity penalties and irregularity penalties below TRY 6.800.
+Based on a recent change in legislation, settlement on tax principal is not possible, whereas taxpayers and tax authorities can settle on tax-loss penalties.
+For special irregularity penalties and irregularity penalties to be subject to settlement, the penalty amount should exceed TRY 23.000.